fero8/chrome-tab-counter/README.md

 Chrome Tab Counter
 ==================

-Shows a counter of currently opened tabs and the number of all-time opened tabs.
+Shows a counter of currently open tabs, open windows and the number of all-time opened tabs.

-Currently published in the Chrome Web Store: https://chrome.google.com/webstore/detail/chrome-tab-counter/fhnegjjodccfaliddboelcleikbmapik
+Currently published in the Chrome Web Store:

+https://chrome.google.com/webstore/detail/chrome-tab-counter/fhnegjjodccfaliddboelcleikbmapik